msillano/tuyaDAEMON/tuyaDAEMON/README.md

  - [node-red-node-base64](https://flows.nodered.org/node/node-red-node-base64)
  - [node-red-node-serialport](https://flows.nodered.org/node/node-red-node-serialport)
  - [node-red-contrib-aedes](https://flows.nodered.org/node/node-red-contrib-aedes)

+ Alternative: install TuyaDAEMON flows, the add the missing nodes as required by node-red messages.

 2. If you like, you can update the node-red-contrib-tuya-smart-device v.
-4.1.1: see [issue#83](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/83).
+4.1.1: see [issue#83](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/83), or node-red-contrib-tuya-smart-device v.
+5.0.1: see [issue#113](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/113),
 3. Now you can import the [required tuyaDEAMON modules](https://github.com/msillano/tuyaDAEMON/blob/main/tuyaDEAMON.full.2.2.0.zip) (json file) in node-red.
 4. For any added module, read the flow description and see the documentation of the ´global MODULE config´ node: it contains all the updated configuration instructions.
 5. In each module, you will find some standalone tests (see also each test node documentation), to verify your installation: after you can delete them.